Cogger101/my-ts-game/README.md

 ## HTML / SCSS

--   [ ] Need 26 buttons to represent the keyboard (each letter of the alphabet)
+-   [x] Need 26 buttons to represent the keyboard (each letter of the alphabet)
--   [ ] Space the letter buttons out (potentially replicate what a standard keyboard looks like or in alphabetical order)
+-   [x] Space the letter buttons out (potentially replicate what a standard keyboard looks like or in alphabetical order)
+-   [ ] Placeholder lines for new word
 -   [ ] Create a display so the letters appear when you guess them correctly
 -   [ ] Display for incorrect guesses
--   [ ] Letters to be greyed out and no longer reusable once clicked
 -   [ ] New game/ Restart button
 -   [ ] 'Solution' button
 -